Chinmayeetiwari/bulk-RNA-seq-pipeline/README.md

 ```
 This command processes all FASTQ files in the fastq/ directory and saves the reports (.html and .zip) in fastqc_results/

-**MultiQC — Combine All QC Reports into One File**
+**MultiQC**<br>
 When you have many samples, FastQC produces many individual reports.
 MultiQC solves this by gathering all FastQC results and summarizing them into a single, easy-to-read report.

 MultiQC is extremely useful for:

 -Comparing quality across replicates<br>
 -Checking batch effects<br>

--Spotting problematic samples<br>
+-Spotting problematic samples

 Run MultiQC
 ```
 multiqc fastqc_results/ -o multiqc_report/
 ```
-This command:
+This command:<br>

-Scans the fastqc_results/ directory and generates a unified multiqc_report.html and saves it inside multiqc_report/ folder.
+Scans the fastqc_results directory and generates a unified multiqc_report.html and saves it inside multiqc_report folder.

 **Read Trimming (Trimmomatic)**